john29917958/john29917958.github.io/source/_posts/5-Tips-For-You-To-Be-A-Real-Dancer.md

 tags: [dance, music]
 category: Dance
 ---
-{% asset_img dance.png Dance is not for battle, but for social and for fun %}
+{% asset_img dance.png "Dance is not for battle, but for social and for fun'Dance is not for battle, but for social and for fun'" %}
 When you visit [國父紀念館](http://www.yatsen.gov.tw/) or [中正紀念堂](http://www.cksmh.gov.tw/), you should see many many teenagers moving their bodies with music.
 You should see a lot of styles there such as Hip - Hop, Popping, Locking and Jazz.
 Yet, have you ever become aware of that... no matter which style they dance, there's one general concept behind all these styles?
 <!--more-->